 - No movement coaching.

-How Grinder Gym Solves This: Safety from Day One At Grinder Gym in San Diego, injury prevention isn’t an afterthought—it’s foundational.
-Every beginner starts with the Beginner Onboarding Orientation, where risk drops before training begins.
+At Grinder Gym in San Diego, injury prevention isn’t an afterthought.
+It is the foundation.
+Every beginner starts with the Beginner Onboarding Orientation, where the risk drops before any real training begins.

 You learn:

-- How effective (and safe) training works.
+- How effective, and safe, training actually works.

-- Core movement expectations and patterns.
+- The core movement expectations and patterns.

 - How structured progression protects you.

-Coaches teach and reinforce fundamentals:
+Coaches teach and reinforce the fundamentals:

 - Proper bracing for stability.